 We propose using majority judgment for the election of the President of the EU, of the senators, and for the direct “local” vote for MEPs.

-The following illustration shows the constitution of Parliament as well as a proposed voting card for Parliamentary elections.
+The following illustration shows the constitution of Parliament, with a baseline number of 700 seats, as well as a proposed voting card for Parliamentary elections.

 Creating true European parties